Current issues and what the World Food Programme is doing

 What are the current issues in Namibia

-Since gaining independence in 1990, Namibia has enjoyed relative stability and the economy grew at an average rate of 4.71 percent between 2000 and 2015.
-This growth, however, has not translated into reduced poverty rates or income disparity levels in Namibia, which are amongst the most highest in the world.
-In 2015 the proportion of poor individuals stood at 26.9 percent and the unemployment rate at 29.9 percent of the total labour force.
+Since independence in 1990, Namibia has enjoyed relative stability and the economy grew at an average rate of 4.71% between 2000 and 2015.
+However, this has not translated into reducing poverty rates or income disparity levels.
+Namibia is perceived as one of the upper-middle income countries with the most unequal income distribution in the world.
+In 2016 the proportion of poor individuals stood at 18% and the unemployment rate at 29.9% of the total labour force affecting mostly the youth and women.

 What the World Food Programme is doing in Namibia

-In Namibia, where food assistance activities are undertaken directly by the government, WFP's focus has shifted from the provision of food aid to the equally important role of providing technical assistance to strengthen government capacity to manage food assistance programmes for vulnerable people including school children.
-This technical assistance is concentrated on the following broad areas:
+In Namibia, food assistance activities are undertaken directly by the government.
+WFP's focus has shifted from the provision of food assistance, to providing technical assistance aiming to strengthen government capacity and manage food security activities for vulnerable people including school children.
+WFP’s technical assistance focuses on the following broad areas:

 - Policy Guidance: technical advice/guidance on food assistance management, nutrition and introduction of standards and procedures for food assistance programming.

-- Knowledge Generation and Management: strengthening the evidence base on food safety nets and of the food security situation through assessments and studies.
+- Knowledge Generation and Management: strengthening the evidence base on food safety nets and the food security situation through assessments and studies.

-- Strengthening Monitoring Systems: systems for food assistance management, food security monitoring, monitoring and evaluation for impact analysis and evaluation.
+- Strengthening Monitoring Systems: systems for food assistance management, food and nutrition security monitoring, and programme impact analysis and evaluation.

-- Capacity Building and Technical Assistance: strategies that strengthen government capacity to assess, plan and manage effective food-based programmes.
+- Capacity Building and Technical Assistance: strategies that strengthen government capacity to assess, plan and manage food-based programmes effectively.

 Technical Assistance to School Feeding Programme